OnurB013/GPT-3-Blog-Creator-AI/README.md

 # AI Blog Writer with OpenAI GPT-3
-Create an AI blog writing tool with Open AI API.
+Create an AI blog writing tool with GPT-3, DaVinci Engine.
+And automate your blog posts

 # Get Started with this config file
 Create your OpenAI API key and add it to the config.py file